arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 }
 ```

-These are all the ISR functions that helps to shift relay states of the corresponding process whenever an interrupt has occurred.
+These are all the ISR functions that help to shift relay states within the corresponding process whenever an interrupt has occurred.
 These functions are kept as short as possible to maintain quick responses for interrupts that can happen at any time.
-For good practice, please do not use `delay()` inside these functions as it might cause erratic behaviors and use it as a quick state modifier to be used with functions that may be running continuously.
+For good practice, please do not use `delay()` inside these functions as it might cause erratic behaviors, and use it as a quick state modifier to be used with functions that may be running continuously.

 ```arduino
 // All ISR functions